 When refresh starts failing for no clear reason

 Scheduled refresh works until datasets start depending on upstream jobs or other datasets.
-One process finishes late, another refresh starts too early, and suddenly, you are manually retrying refreshes instead of controlling them.
+One process finishes late, another refresh starts too early, and sometimes the source data isn’t even ready.
+The model keeps refreshing on schedule anyway, completely unaware of upstream failures, and you end up manually retrying things that should have worked in the first place.

 How can you implement it in the real world

-- Identify what needs to be finished before it refreshes; this could be a file load, pipeline, or another dataset.
+2. Identify what needs to finish before it refreshes, this could be a file load, pipeline, or another dataset.

-- Add a basic check that looks at refresh status and retries once if it fails.
+5. Add a basic check for refresh status and retry once if it fails.

 Pro tip: Don’t try to move everything to API-driven refresh at once.
 Start with one unstable dataset.
 Also, avoid triggering too many refreshes in parallel; capacity limits will hit you faster than you expect.